 A Vesuvian Christmas

-But, the Holy Spirit comes along and pours the plaster of grace and purpose into those hollows of my life.
+But, enter the Holy Spirit!
+He comes along and pours the plaster of grace and purpose into those hollows of my life.
 I lift out the image of those people and put them in the museum of remembrance.
 I’m thankful I had them in my life, and I’ll never forget the shape of their unique self, the contours of their personality, and the smoothness of their comforting touch.

 So, I’m not hollow.
 Because God fills all things: all the spaces, all the gaps, all the longings.